The NISQ Complexity of Collision Finding: Collision Finding

 \end{lemma}

-Recall that, by \Cref{Def:progIncr}, the quantity $\Delta^Q(\pp, \kp) \in [-1,1]$ for a predicate $\predP$ corresponds to the progress difference $\Delta^Q(\pp, \kp) = \norm{\pp \qq \kp} - \norm{\pp \kp}$ when doing a quantum query.
+Recall that, by \Cref{Def:progIncr}, the quantity $\Delta_0(\pp, \kp) \in [-1,1]$ for a predicate $\predP$ represents the progress increase $\Delta_0(\pp, \kp) = \norm{\pp \qq \kp}^2 - \norm{\pp \kp}^2$ when doing a quantum query.
 Hence, the first equality reflects the fact that a quantum query cannot create or destroy a classical collision.
-The second inequality is based on the observation that, when adding a random value to the database, the probability that it creates a hybrid collision is at most $c/N$ since it must collide with one of the $c$ values contained in the history.
+The second inequality is based on the observation that, when adding a random value to the database, the probability that it creates a hybrid collision is at most $t/N$ since it must collide with one of the at most $t$ values contained in the history.
 The third inequality is slightly more involved since it must also take into account the case of \emph{removing} a hybrid collision from the history-database.